11 footballers who went into politics: Romario, Pavlyuchenko, Pele…

 Former Liverpool and West Ham man Camara returned to his native Guinea after retiring, briefly managing the national team in 2009 before becoming the first ex-sportsman to hold a government post in the country.

-He was appointed sports minister by the country’s new and current president Alpha Conde, though Camara was replaced less than two years later in a cabinet reshuffle.
+He was appointed sports minister by the country’s then-president Alpha Conde, though Camara was replaced less than two years later in a cabinet reshuffle.

 — The Anfield Wrap (@TheAnfieldWrap) December 9, 2016

-If you like Football Manager 2006 and fancy a Prime Minister in your defence, Orban is your man.
+If you like Football Manager 2006 and fancy a (really horrible) Prime Minister in your defence, Orban is your man.

 Currently in his second spell as Hungary’s PM, he was once a professional at hometown club Felcsut, before going on to help set up the Ferenc Puskas Football Academy – one of the most modern in the world – and helping Sepp Blatter in the creation of the Puskas Award.